owgit/ai-music-mix-analyzer/README.md

 - Offer specific suggestions for enhancing the mix
 - Recommend reference tracks for comparison
 - Suggest specific processing techniques
+- Deliver context-specific insights within each tab:
+  - Frequency-specific recommendations in the Frequency Balance tab
+  - Dynamics recommendations in the Dynamic Range tab
+  - Stereo field suggestions in the Stereo Analysis tab
+  - Spatial enhancement ideas in the 3D Spatial tab

 The AI analysis is performed using either:
 - OpenAI's GPT models (default)